There is no doubt about it; having a peripheral neuropathy diagnosis impacts your everyday life.

 Can I Get Affordable Final Expense Insurance With Neuropathy?

-This industry is very specific when it comes to qualifying for final expense coverage.
+Life insurance underwriting is very specific when it comes to qualifying based on health.

 For example, one carrier will accept someone who has had a heart attack or stroke but not accept someone with diabetic neuropathy.
 In contrast, another carrier will accept someone with diabetic neuropathy but not accept someone who has had a heart attack or stroke.

-The key to finding the right carrier is to work with an independent agency that represents many carriers that serve these niches and can find the best one for you.
+The key to finding the right carrier is to work with an independent agency that represents many highly rated final expense carriers that serve these niches and can find the best plan for you.

 Willamette Life can help open the door to an insurance policy and immediate death benefit with your common or not-so-common conditions.